Stephen Colbert: 2011 Political Super PAC

 In May 2011, Colbert filed a request with the Federal Election Commission (FEC) asking for a media exemption for coverage of his political action committee, ColbertPAC, on The Colbert Report.
 In June 2011, during a public meeting, the FEC voted 5–1 to grant The Colbert Report a limited media exemption.
 The exemption allows unlimited donations of airtime and show resources to promote the Colbert Super PAC without requiring disclosure to the FEC, but only for ads appearing on The Colbert Report.
 Following the hearing, Colbert formally filed paperwork for the creation of his Super PAC with the FEC secretary.

 2012 South Carolina GOP primary

-After the 2012 New Hampshire primary, a poll for the subsequent South Carolina primary taken by Public Policy Polling (of 1,112 likely GOP voters, Jan 5–7, 2012) was reported to place Colbert at 5%, one point ahead of Jon Huntsman polling at 4%, in spite of the fact that Colbert was not on the ballot.
-This poll showed Colbert to be closely behind Rick Perry's 7% and Ron Paul's 8% (with Romney at 27%, Gingrich 23% and Santorum at 18%).
+After the 2012 New Hampshire primary, a poll for the South Carolina primary taken by Public Policy Polling (of 1,112 likely GOP voters, January 5–7, 2012) was reported to place Colbert at 5%, one point ahead of Jon Huntsman polling at 4%, in spite of the fact that Colbert was not on the ballot.
+This poll showed Colbert to be closely behind Rick Perry's 7% and Ron Paul's 8% (with Mitt Romney at 27%, Newt Gingrich 23% and Rick Santorum at 18%).
 On the January 11 episode of The Colbert Report, Colbert asked his audience if he should run for president in South Carolina, to which he received strong applause.
 He then stated that he would be making a "Major Announcement" during the next day's show.
 On January 12, Colbert started his show by discussing his role in the presidential campaign, then addressed the law preventing him from being a presidential candidate while running his Super PAC.
 With the help of his lawyer Trevor Potter, he then signed over control of his Super PAC to Jon Stewart, with the organization title then being referred to as "The Definitely Not Coordinating With Stephen Colbert Super PAC".
 Immediately after this legal block was out of the way, Colbert announced, "I am forming an exploratory committee to lay the groundwork for my possible candidacy for the President of the United States of South Carolina.
 I'm doin' it!"
 He reiterated in the interview portion of that show that "I'm still in the exploratory phase" of his presidential campaign.

 On the January 16, 2012, episode, Colbert satirically encouraged his viewers to vote for Herman Cain in the South Carolina primary.
 As Cain was still on the ballot, despite having recently dropped out of the race, Colbert announced that he would consider any votes cast for Cain to be in direct support of his own possible candidacy.